quixio/quix-docs/docs/platform/integrations/kafka/confluent-cloud.md

 ## Selecting Confluent Cloud to host Quix

-When you create a new Quix workspace, you can select your hosting option in the `Broker settings` dialog, as shown in the following screenshot:
+When you create a new Quix environment, you can select your hosting option in the `Broker settings` dialog, as shown in the following screenshot:

 ![Broker Settings](../../images/integrations/confluent/confluent-broker-settings.png)